fire774/Pieray-bot/README.md

 You must have at least ONE world created before running the script, so it can find the correct directory.

 If you use fullscreen mode and the bot does not work properly right after downloading it, go to windowed then back to fullscreen and restart the script.

+Use the LITE version for a much more reliable script: https://github.com/fire774/Pieray-bot/tree/fire774-lite

 MultiMC users: Pieray bot uses the local AppData directory to find your world files, so you'll have to manually change %A_AppData% to match your instance of Minecraft (Thanks Surreal for letting me know).